desophos/CreaDocs/src/spritesheet_assist.rst

 TexturePacker has a utility to export a .xml file with pixel data of all the sprites in a spritesheet.

-TODO: give more information about *how* to do TexturePacker exporting
+TODO: give more information about *how* to do TexturePacker exporting.
+Include mention of marked spritesheets.

 spritesheet_assist.py
 ---------------------